microsoft/msix-packaging/README.md

 ## Windows 7 support
 The MSIX SDK is fully supported and tested on Windows 7.
 However, an Application Manifest **_MUST_**  be included to any executable that is expected to run on Windows 7 and uses msix.dll.
 Specifically, the Application Manifest **_MUST_**  include the supportedOS flags for Windows 7.
 The manifest is not included on msix.dll because the compat manifest doesn't matter on DLLs.
 See the [manifest](manifest.cmakein) that is used for makemsix and samples of this project as example.
 The Windows 7 machine might also require the [Microsoft Visual C++ Redistributable](https://www.visualstudio.com/downloads/) binaries installed to run properly.
+Alternatively, build msix.dll with makewin.cmd <x86|x64> -mt [options] to use static version of the runtime library and don't require the redistributables.

 ## Android support
 The MSIX SDK minimum supported for Android is API Level 19.